-Prior to the Engie EPS venture, Mr. Guglielminotti was an entrepreneur and investor mainly focused on the technology, industrial and digital sectors, with a strong expertise in start-ups, growing-stage companies and turnarounds.
+Prior to the NHOA venture, Mr. Guglielminotti was an entrepreneur and investor mainly focused on the technology, industrial and digital sectors, with a strong expertise in start-ups, growing-stage companies and turnarounds.

 In 2011, he was appointed Operating Partner at

-360 Capital Partners, one of the largest venture capital firms in Europe with €400 million of assets under management, and charged with the development of cleantech and digital portfolio companies.
+360 Capital, one of the largest venture capital firms in Europe with €400 million of assets under management and charged with the development of cleantech and digital portfolio companies.
 He later became Chairman of the Advisory Company of the fund, a role he still maintains today.

 Previously, he spent four years at Linklaters specializing in structured finance, with a secondment in investment banking at The Royal Bank of Scotland, during which time he also became a qualified lawyer enrolled with the Milan bar.